AryaKoureshi/Emotion-Detection/README.md

 ## Data Generator

 To prevent overfitting and improve the accuracy of all three models, a data generator is employed.
 The data generator feeds data to the models in batches, allowing for efficient memory usage during training.

 ---

+## Dataset

+The emotion detection models were trained and evaluated using the [FER - Faces Emotion Recognition](https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer) dataset available on Kaggle.
+The dataset consists of facial images categorized into various emotions, making it suitable for training emotion recognition models.

+---